 5.3 We do not warrant or represent that access to and availability of the Services will be uninterrupted or error-free.

-5.4 We are unable to offer refunds on tickets to the Practice Excellence events.
-Tickets to the Practice Excellence events can be transferred to another delegate, but this must be done no later than 14 days ahead of the event.
+5.4 We are unable to offer refunds on tickets to the Accounting Excellence events.
+Tickets to the Accounting Excellence events can be transferred to another delegate, but this must be done no later than 14 days ahead of the event.
 Where possible we will try to accommodate the new delegate’s preferred sessions, but this is subject to availability.

 5.6 Where we arrange collection of payment on behalf of a third party supplier and you cancel your order with them in circumstances where you are entitled to do so, we will refund to you any sums paid for that order as soon as we can after we receive those sums back from the third party supplier.

 6.1 The prices of the Services will be as quoted on our site at the time you submit your order.
 We take all reasonable care to ensure that the prices of Services are correct at the time when the relevant information was entered onto the system.
 However please see clause 6.4 for what happens if we discover an error in the price of Service(s) you ordered.